LoveBexa/LoveBexa/README.md

 - 👩‍💻 I love coding, designing, marketing and writing
 - 🤸‍♀️ In my spare time I enjoy gymnastics, painting, playing the guitar and watching lots of films.
 - 🎓 I am currently studying a master's in compsci & ai and I have a BA in graphic design
-- 🔨 One day I'd like to build something that helps people change careers
+- 🔨 One day I'd like to build something relating to careers or mental health that helps improve lives.

 <!--
 **LoveBexa/LoveBexa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.